skotlex/ffxiv-material-ui/README.md

 Use of this program is at your own risk.
 Square Enix does not permit the use of any third party tools, even those which do not modify the game.
 They have stated in interviews that they did not view parsers as a significant problem unless players use them to harass other players

 ## FAQ

-**When will the black version be released?**

-I'm very sorry if you're waiting for the black version.
-After the launch of Material UI(Discord), I will prepare for the "Eden Raid".
-Therefore, I will temporarily suspend development until the middle of August.

 **Can you change the color of the HP/MP/Gauge bars?**